r1oga/learning-deno/README.md

-# Planets
-Deno project
+Deno learning projects

-tsconfig.json
-package.json
+`tsconfig.json` & `package.json`
-are just used to be able to use the typescript-deno-plugin within atom.
-Not necessary to run the app.
+were used to be able to use the [typescript-deno-plugin](https://github.com/justjavac/typescript-deno-plugin) within atom and benefit from inline documentation.
+Deno doesn't require such files.